TFirst99/timfirst.com/content/index.md

 I work as a research professional at the University of California, San Diego; however, I live in Chicago, and work out of the University of Chicago.
 My research focuses on adolescent social media use and its impact on well-being and mental health.

+In my free time, I enjoy running, reading, and cooking.

 # Content

 ---

+[notes](/notes) - I collect links and ideas on this page throughout the month.

-Look at my [bookshelf](/books) to see what I'm currently reading, or my thoughts on books I've finished.
+[bookshelf](/books) - Look at my bookshelf to see what I'm currently reading, or my thoughts on books I've finished.

-I collect links and ideas on my [notes](/notes) page throughout the month.
-Sign up for my [RSS feed](/rss.xml) to see these regularly.

-I hope to post longer form [writing](/blog) on here soon.
+[writing](/blog) - I hope to post longer form writing on here soon.

+[rss](/rss.xml) - subscribe to my rss feed to see my notes at the end of each month, and my writing whenever I post.

 ## CONTACT